Federal Aviation Administration (FAA), Department of Transportation (DOT).

 Number of Airports

 A maximum of 15 airports per fiscal year (FY) may participate in the MAP.
-There are 7 slots available for designation or redesignation in FY 2008.
-Of the seven slots available, there is one general aviation slot.
-Term of Designation.
+There are 6 slots available for designation or redesignation in FY 2010.
+There is no general aviation slot available this year.

 Previously designated airports may apply for redesignation of an additional term not to exceed five years.
-Those airports must meet current eligibility requirements in the 49 U.S.C.
+Those airports must meet current eligibility requirements in 49 U.S.C.
 47118(a) at the beginning of each grant period and have MAP eligible projects.
 The FAA will evaluate applications for redesignation primarily in terms of warranted projects fundable only under the MAP as these candidates tend to have fewer conversion needs than new candidates.
-The FAA wants MAP airports to graduate to regular AIP participation.
+The FAA's goal is to graduate MAP airports to regular AIP participation by successfully converting these airports to civilian airport operations.

-In addition to eligible AIP projects, MAP can fund fuel farms, utility systems, surface automobile parking lots, hangers, and air cargo terminals up to 50,000 square feet.
-Designated or redesignated military airports can receive not more than $7,000,000 for each fiscal year after 2005 for projects to construct, improve, or repair terminal building facilities.
-Designated or redesignated military airports can receive not more than $7,000,000 for each fiscal year after 2005 for MAP eligible projects that include hangers, cargo facilities, fuel farms, automobile surface parking, and utility work.
+In addition to eligible AIP projects, MAP can fund fuel farms, utility systems, surface automobile parking lots, hangars, and air cargo terminals up to 50,000 square feet.
+A designated or redesignated military airport can receive not more than $7,000,000 each fiscal year to construct, improve, and repair terminal building facilities.
+In addition a designated or redesignated military airports can receive not more than $7,000,000 each fiscal year for MAP eligible projects that include hangars, cargo facilities, fuel farms, automobile surface parking, and utility work.

 In making designations of new candidate airports, the Secretary of Transportation may only designate an airport (other than an airport so designated before August 24, 1994) if it meets the following general requirements: